A Dance with Dragons

 You have rated this

-A Dance with Dragons, the fifth volume of the A Song of Ice and Fire, at the same time that it is one of the more concise novels of the series, containing virtually only three main plots – which helps to move the narrative forward –, it also suffers from the remnants of the bad planning surrounding the previous book, A Feast of Crows.
+A Dance with Dragons, the fifth volume of A Song of Ice and Fire, despite being one of the more concise volumes in the series, containing virtually only three main plots – which helps to move the narrative forward –, still suffers from the remnants of the bad planning surrounding the previous book, A Feast for Crows.

 There’s also the plot involving the imminent war for the control of the North.
 With Winterfell devastated and the Starks broken and scattered, the sinister House Bolton, whose main symbol is a flayed man, becomes the official “protector of the North”, thanks to the support of the Lannisters.
 However, to be able to consolidate its power it needs to extinguish Stannis.
+The book, then, initially switches between these three plots, with some brief pauses for some minor ones, such as Davos’ mission to get support for his King; Bran’s psychedelic search for the Three-eyed Crow; and the journey of everyone who is traveling to meet with Daenerys – like Tyrion and the innocent Prince of Dorne, Quentyn Martell.

-Daenerys’ journey has the longest and most complex chapters of the book.
-Her rule in the city of Meereen can be considered her biggest test for the future legitimacy of her still remote conquest of Westeros.
-Holding a crown, Daenerys needs to stop the murder of her people by a local rebel group, contain an army of slave traders, a plague that is decimating most of the population, and her own dragons, which are becoming even more rebellious, violent and dangerous.
-Therefore, it doesn’t take long for the Queen to understand why it is said that conquering a city is easier than keeping it.
-And as for her training, her numerous, distinct, and not entirely trusted advisers are useful for exposing what choices she can make in each situation.
-The Queen is given the scheming Resnak, who offers more bureaucratic tactics of persuasion and diplomacy (Your majesty should marry to calm the slavemasters), the violent Skahaz with his bloody and brutal proposals, (Or maybe kill them all during your wedding), and the living reminder of her goal, the noble Barristan Selmy (Forget all this and go to Westeros).
-With these pillars exposing three possible choices to tackle every problem, the development of Daenerys becomes a character study, in which every decision contributes to forming her image to her people.
-Nevertheless, the narrative also shows the character’s inner conflicts, even with shades of sexual immaturity, to the point where she screams at her lover: I am your queen and I command you to fuck me.
-This helps to make her more palpable to the reader, by being a good counterpoint to the image of power and mercilessness that her dreadful dragons cast on her.
+Her not entirely trustworthy advisers reveal to Daenerys the paths she can take in each situation.
+The scheming Resnak, for example, leans into more bureaucratic tactics of persuasion and diplomacy (“Your majesty should marry to calm the slavemasters,” he would say).
+The violent Skahaz, on the other hand, offers more brutal proposals (“Or maybe kill them all during your wedding”), while the noble Barristan Selmy functions as a living reminder of her true goal, (“Forget all this slavery nonsense and go to Westeros,” he would advise).
+With these pillars exposing three possible choices to tackle each problem, Daenerys’ development turns into a character study, in which every decision – good and bad, noble and violent – contributes to her growth, forming who she is.
+To that end, the narrative also reveals the character’s inner conflicts, displaying even shades of sexual frustration, to the point where she screams at her lover: I am your queen and I command you to fuck me.
+This helps to make her more tangible to the reader, functioning as a fine counterpoint to the shades of inscrutable power and mercilessness that her dreadful dragons cast on her.

-However, even though these are the three main plots in the novel, Martin also gives Tyrion virtually the same amount of chapters to tell all his misadventures to get to Daenerys.
-The dwarf, after a sudden change of personality in the third book, goes back to his time of glory of A Clash of Kings, in which, even in completely unfavorable situations, he could turn things around thanks to his sharp tongue and endless wit.
-The only problem of his journey in this book, therefore, is its size, since Tyrion goes through all his pages just being thrown around the world while trying to survive a multitude of adversities, never getting anywhere.
-Even so, the character has his pride tested and is led to accept his nature without shame.
+Even though these are the three main plots in the novel, Tyrion gets virtually the same amount of chapters as the other main characters to tell all his misadventures to get to Daenerys.
+After a sudden change of personality in the third book, Tyrion returns to his time of glory of A Clash of Kings, when even in completely unfavorable situations, he could turn things around thanks to his sharp tongue and endless wit.
+The only problem of his journey in A Dance with Dragons is its size, as Tyrion spends many, many,many pages just being thrown around in the world while trying to survive a multitude of adversities, never actually getting anywhere.

 December 04, 2018.